Finding great senior-level talent is nothing short of a miracle.

 Having an effective recruitment process in place will minimize the time spent on searching, interviewing, hiring and training the candidate.
 A robust recruitment process builds a positive image in front of your customers, competitors, and peers.

-For any managerial position, there are a set of competencies that lay the foundation of a good manager.
+In any managerial position, there is a set of competencies that lay the foundation of a good manager.
 Leadership takes center stage where an effective leader ensures your projects don’t get delayed, you don’t miss deadlines, and employee morale stays high.
 Evaluate the candidate’s resume based on these points:

 Hiring an individual who has had experience at a managerial level will help create and sustain a culture of accountability and be able to provide a compelling vision to motivate employees at an individual level.